drloring/katacoda-scenarios/java-ms/java-4/step1.md

 Let's try this out by opening `java-1-step-1/ws/values.yaml`{{open}}.
 Modify the `replicaCount` and watch skaffold scale your deployment to match the current replica count.
 In a new terminal, run `kubectl get pods`{{execute}} to verify the deployment was scaled successfully.

 Now open the `java-1-step-1/Dockerfile`{{open}} and change the base layer to `openjdk:11`.
-After that change, notice the docker image builder starts re-building the docker image and immediately re-deploys the helm charts for you with the new base image.
+Switch back to the first Terminal and after that change, notice the docker image builder starts re-building the docker image and immediately re-deploys the helm charts for you with the new base image.

 Next, we're going to see how we can hook in our Java code and Maven `pom.xml`...